BayviewComputerClub/smoothie-web/README.md

 [Wiki](https://github.com/BayviewComputerClub/smoothie-web/wiki/Configuration)

 ### application.yml
-This optional file should to be in the directory where you run the JAR/WAR from.
+This optional file should to be in the directory where you run the JAR from.

 ```
 # These are useful to change